roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-20 ****** byCathartico© A kick to their sides finally brought the two glamour bitches back into motion and they began to ride the baton again.
+A kick to their sides finally brought the two glamour bitches back into motion and they began to ride the baton again.
 They were both eager to avoid any further degrading mop action.
 It fuelled them with a whole new level of enthusiasm for their task.
 They rammed the club down each other's cunthole with vigour.
 The stick was so far down their fuck tunnels that their asses noisily clashed with a slapping sound.

  Megan started moaning again.
 It quickly turned into full-blown groans and grunts in rhythm to the noisy ass clashes.
 Vanessa tried her best to keep up with her rival.
 But after the sex sessions she had endured before, she didn't stand a chance.
 The raven minx went wild on the club.
 She bucked the stick so madly that she almost knocked the hogtied sluts over.